Borschik27/SSH-Command-Executor/README.md

 ./run.sh
 ```

-Also you can run the application on Windows using PowerShell:
+You can also run the application on Windows using PowerShell:

 1. Install Python 3.6+ from [python.org](https://www.python.org/downloads/)
 2. Run PowerShell commands: